 I hesitate to call babies in this age category toddlers, though technically if they *toddle* I guess they’re toddlers.
-I still call Bub a baby even though he just turned three and is precariously close to being deemed a preschooler.
+I still called Bub a baby even when he’d turned three and was precariously close to being deemed a preschooler.
 But I digress… Even if you have a well-traveled infant, all bets are off once they enter the world of young toddlerhood.
 Bub was the kind of easy, dreamy infant that if he wasn’t mine I would not have believed it.
-However, on his first birthday, he laid down and threw a fit over something minuscule and I was left wondering what happened to my angel baby?
+However, on his first birthday, he lay down and threw a fit over something minuscule and I was left wondering what happened to my angel baby?
 He’s still here, but as things change for your little one with toddlerhood, you need to change your expectations, as well as come up with new tricks for managing sticky situations.
 Flying with a toddler is no exception.
 And young, pre-verbal toddlers can definitely give you a run for your money.

 Due to school and work commitments, we really did not fly with Bub too much during this age – Jamaica when he was 16mos., a trip to Cayo Santa Maria, Cuba, and a biggie to Walt Disney World.
 With our daughter, we also had two trips at this age – Florida, and Jibacoa, Cuba – since I was still working full-time at that point and vacation time is pretty scarce.
 We did not have any major (or minor, for that matter) incidents, though I sure fretted before each and every flight.